IBM/pymm/info/pymm-blog-1.md

 Shelved data is **durable** across process and machine restarts (as are flushed files on traditional storage).

-If you are using a devdax persistent memory partition, you can use the DAX_RESET=1 environment variable to reset and clear the pool.
+If you are using a DevDAX persistent memory partition, you can use the DAX_RESET=1 environment variable to reset and clear the pool.

 ## Shelving Variables